juwucloud/AWSstatelessWordpressServer/README.md

 ---

-**Note**: This project is designed for learning and demonstration purposes.
-For production use, additional security hardening and monitoring should be implemented based on your specific requirements.
+**Note**: This project uses ALB default SSL certificates for HTTPS.
+For production deployments with custom domains, consider implementing Route53 DNS management and ACM certificates for trusted SSL.